abpio/abp-commercial-docs/en/studio/installation.md

 ## Changing the UI Theme

 ABP Studio allows you to customize the user interface theme according to your preferences.
-Here's how you can change the UI theme:
+You can change the UI theme as in the image below:

 ![preference-theme-change](./images/preference-theme-change.png)